krishauser/Klampt/Cpp/docs/FAQ.md

 ## How do I set up sensors in the simulator and read them?

 Sensors are set up in the `property sensors` line of the robot file or world XML file.
-See Sections  Error: Reference source not found and Error: Reference source not found for more details, and see [data/robots/huboplus/huboplus\_col.rob](../robots/huboplus/huboplus_col.rob) and [data/simulation\_test\_worlds/sensortest.xml](../data/simulation_test_worlds/sensortest.xml) for some examples.
+See [data/robots/huboplus/huboplus\_col.rob](../robots/huboplus/huboplus_col.rob) and [data/simulation\_test\_worlds/sensortest.xml](../data/simulation_test_worlds/sensortest.xml) for some examples.
 Sensors can be debugged and drawn in RobotTest.

-_C++ API_.
 To read sensor data declare a variable `vector<double> measurements` and call
 ```cpp
 WorldSimulation.controlSimulators[robotIndex].sensors.GetNamedSensor(sensorName)->GetMeasurements(measurements);
 ```

-_Python API_.
-To read sensors in Python, call `Simulator.controller(robotIndex).sensor(sensorName).getMeasurements()`.

 ## My simulator goes unstable and/or crashes.
 Help!